Gabrielpie/SoundFan/README.md

 ### To do

 - [ ] **1** : Create the database and the CMS (Plans: do with Django)
-> Divvy the database file in each 300 registers
+> break the database file in each 300 registers
 - [ ] **2** : Create the API
 - [ ] **3** : Create